 Single episode does not require any investigation or treatment.
 Since most of these episodes are due to vasovagal reflex in which falling down is itself a kind of compensatory response of body to restore blood flow to the brain which can further be increased by raising the legs, they do not require further investigation or treatment.
 Of course, these attacks can be prevented by avoiding those circumstances which precipitate these episodes.

 Cardiac or heart related syncopes can be investigated by doing electrocardiograph (ECG), 24hr ECG monitoring or by event loop recorder (ELR).
-Permanent pacemaker is usually the treatment of choice.
+Permanent pacemaker is usually the treatment of choice from the best heart hospital in Delhi.
 Aortic valve replacement is required for narrowed aortic valve which can be picked up on echocardiography.
 Transient ischemic attacks can be treated with low dose aspirin.

 Majority of fainting attacks are harmless which do not need treatment and should not become a cause of worry.